imzjy/coreutils-ex/README.md

 coreutils-ex
 ============

-GNU coreutils enhancement,  adding the handy tools to the GNU coreutils, such lstree.
+GNU coreutils enhancement,  adding the handy tools to the GNU coreutils, such as lstree.